maryami66/AskHR/README.md

 # 🚀 AskHR — Streamlit-Powered HR Policy Chatbot

-AskHR is a lightweight **Streamlit** app that demos how Large Language Models (LLMs) can answer employees’ HR-policy questions in seconds.
+AskHR is a simple **Streamlit** app that demos how a chatbot can be build with Large Language Models (LLMs) to answer questions in seconds.
-It ships with synthetic policy data, department/level selectors, chat history, and a “Contact Support” button for escalation.
+It works with synthetic policy data, department/level selectors, and chat history.

 ---